pareenaverma/SpinTheCubeInGDI/README.md

 The key components of the project include:

-* Window Creation: The application creates a window using the Windows API, which serves as the canvas for rendering the 3D cube.
-* 3D Cube Definition: The cube is defined by its vertices in a 3D space.
-These vertices are stored in a data structure and are used to draw the cube.
+* 3D Cube Representation: The code defines the vertices (corners) of a cube in 3D space.
+These vertices are stored in a data structure.

-* Rotation Matrix: A rotation matrix is used to apply rotation transformations to the cube's vertices.
-This matrix is updated continuously to create the spinning effect.
-* Rendering Loop: The application runs a loop that continuously updates the rotation angle and redraws the cube with the new rotated vertices.
-This loop ensures that the cube appears to be spinning smoothly.
-* GDI Drawing: The Graphics Device Interface (GDI) functions are used to draw the cube on the window.
-This includes drawing lines between the vertices to form the edges of the cube.
-The project is written in C++ and utilizes the Windows API for window management and GDI for rendering the graphics.
-The main file, SpinTheCubeInGDI.cpp, contains the core logic for creating the window, defining the cube, applying the rotation, and rendering the cube on the screen.
+* Projection: It then transforms these 3D coordinates into 2D screen coordinates.
+This involves:
+  * Perspective Projection: The code simulates perspective, making objects appear smaller as they get farther away.
+  * Screen Transformation: It maps the 3D world coordinates onto the 2D window space.

+* Rotation: The cube is animated by applying rotation transformations to its vertices.
+The code likely uses:
+  * Rotation Matrices: Standard matrix operations are used to rotate the cube around its X, Y, and Z axes.
+  * Incremental Rotation: The rotation angles are changed slightly in each frame of the animation to create a smooth spinning effect.

+* GDI Rendering: The core rendering is done using GDI functions like:
+  * GetDC(): To obtain a device context to draw on.
+  * MoveToEx() and LineTo(): To draw the edges of the cube as lines on the screen.
+  * ReleaseDC(): To release the device context after drawing.

+* Animation Loop: The project includes a simple animation loop that:
+  * Clears the screen.
+  * Updates the cube's rotation angles.
+  * Transforms the cube's vertices into 2D coordinates.
+  * Draws the projected lines of the cube on the screen.
+  * Repeats this process in a loop to create the animation.